-Is it Normal to Sweat while you Sleep?
+Is it Normal to Sweat While You Sleep?

-Why do I sweat when I sleep?
+Why do you sweat while you sleep?

-Heat isn’t the only thing that can cause night sweats – humidity can also play a significant role.
-Other potential contributing factors are heavy blankets, wearing warm pajamas, or general discomfort caused by an old mattress or a noisy bedroom.
+Heat isn’t the only thing that can cause night sweats – humidity can also play a major role.
+Other potential causes are heavy blankets, warm pajamas, or the general discomfort of an old mattress or a noisy bedroom.

-What else could be making me sweat?
+What else could be making you sweat while you sleep?

-Lots of prescription medications can increase your heart rate and cause blood vessels at the surface of the skin to dilate, which results in excessive sweating.
+Lots of prescription medications increase your heart rate and cause blood vessels at the surface of the skin to dilate, which results in excessive sweating.
 Antipyretics or drugs that reduce fever are the most common culprits.

 Natural solutions for night sweats

-Men who are suffering from night sweats associated with andropause (male menopause) can drink a tea made with black cohosh, or take black cohosh supplements.
-This is a native plant found in many parts of North America, and its medicinal properties have been used to cure various ailments.
-Red clover is another herbal remedy that can ease the severity of hot flashes and night sweats, but studies have shown that its effects are not as conclusive as those of black cohosh [source: Pray].
+Men dealing with night sweats associated with andropause (male menopause) can drink tea made with black cohosh, or take black cohosh supplements.
+This is a plant native to many parts of North America, with medicinal properties that are good for all kinds of conditions.